saurabytes/MonarchMoneyTrendReport/README.md

      - Sort the data by any column and export your data to Excel or Numbers

 * Save and restore your Report filters and other report options on **Reports / Datasets**.
-Never have to redo your filters over each time!
+No longer have to redo your filters over each time!

 * Compressed & Smaller **Budget / Forecast** grid to show more items